mandadapu-group/pyglasstools/README.md

 (03/27/2020): Implemented Irving Kirkwood class to compute global shear stres.

 (03/28/2020): Changed module design and structure and included Observable class for general computations.

+## **To-Do List**
+1. Local calculator and stress field calculation
+2. Elasticity tensor calculation
+3. Eigenvalue solvers for many tasks:
+   * Computing pseudo-inverse of the Hessian matrix
+   * Computing the soft-modes of the glass
+   * (*Optional*) Computing the localization landscape (see https://cse.umn.edu/wave)
+4. Implement stress and density auto-correlatoin functions
+5. (*Optional*) Interface for 'quick' plotting and movie generation.